camcamfresh/Xiaomi-M365-BLE-Controller-Replacement/README.md

   - B is the beep reqeuest (the motor controller expects a reply confirming that the BLE beeped).
   - Ck0 and Ck1 are the checksum values.
 - The Information Structure looks like: | 0x55 | 0xAA | 0x22 | 0x23 | ... | Ck0 | Ck1 |
+  - This Information Stucture is a reply to inforequest in the program
   - If it were in an array:
     - array[0] = 0x55;
     - array[8] = alarm alert; 0x0 = alarm off, 0x09 = alarm on.